nicemilio/Vorkurs/README.md

 Here are most of the solutions to the python beginner course.
+Test